Lead Routing: 10 Examples, Best Practices, and Automation Hacks

 Source-based routing assigns incoming leads to reps based on the lead’s origin, such as marketing campaigns, referrals, and social media.
 The idea here is that if reps are familiar with the context and nuances of the lead’s source, they’re better equipped to provide more targeted and effective follow-up.

-But similar to the other strategies discussed above, this approach can also create workload imbalances if certain campaigns see more engagement than others.
+However, this approach can create workload imbalances if certain campaigns see more engagement than others.
 It can also limit lead reassignment flexibility if a rep suddenly becomes unavailable or if lead sources shift significantly.

 9. Trigger-based lead routing

-Trigger-based routing assigns leads to sales reps based on specific actions and behaviors a lead takes, such as visiting a product landing page, downloading a whitepaper, or attending a webinar.
+Trigger-based routing assigns leads to sales reps based on real-time actions, like visiting your pricing page, downloading a whitepaper, or attending a webinar.
+These behaviors signal buying intent and let you route leads based on engagement, not static criteria.

 10. Industry-based routing